kaishen33/Project3/README.md

 ##### Accesssing Home page

-On the home page the user can either navigate using the navbar or scroll down to the two square buttons to choose `Browse Rentals` or `List Rentals`.
+On the home page, the user can log into the game, but if the user cannot login, the user will have to signup using the signup page.

-If the user is not logged in, they will be redirected to the login page.
-Where they can login or signup.

 ##### Navigating Members page